 - Easy to get high doses of Omega-3, like the dosages used in clinical studies

 - Feel the benefits of fish oil with fewer pills

 - Fewer pills to swallow

-- Repeated molecular distillation required to get its high purity removes virtually all toxins and heavy metals like mercury
+- Repeated purification steps and/or CO2 chromatography required to reach high Omega-3 concentration removes virtually all heavy metals like mercury

 - Virtually no environmental toxins